Institute for Theatre Journalism and Advocacy (ITJA)

 What do I need to bring to the Festival for ITJA?

 You will need a laptop computer or tablet with wireless capability for the sessions.
-If you are podcasting, a phone with the video and voice recorder capabilities that you are comfortable with and, if you so desire, you will need to have the knowledge of how to edit and post photographs to various social media platforms.
-Much of the writing or editing done occurs at night, in your rooms, after you have seen a show or conducted interviews.
+If you are podcasting, a phone with video and voice recorder capabilities that you are comfortable with and, if you so desire, you will need to know how to edit and post photographs to various social media platforms.
+Much of the writing or editing occurs at night, in your rooms, after you have seen a show or conducted interviews.

 What do I need to bring to the Festival for ITJA?

 You will need a laptop computer or tablet with wireless capability for the sessions.
-If you are podcasting, a phone with the video and voice recorder capabilities that you are comfortable with and, if you so desire, you will need to have the knowledge of how to edit and post photographs to various social media platforms.
-Much of the writing or editing done occurs at night, in your rooms, after you have seen a show or conducted interviews.
+If you are podcasting, a phone with video and voice recorder capabilities that you are comfortable with and, if you so desire, you will need to know how to edit and post photographs to various social media platforms.
+Much of the writing or editing occurs at night, in your rooms, after you have seen a show or conducted interviews.